 During the 1980’s and 1990’s the Lincoln Park Boat House supported not just the Lincoln Park Boat Club but rowing crews from Northwestern University, the University of Chicago, Loyola Academy and St. Ignatius Prep School.
 Rowing and paddling continued to grow and in 1997 the LPBC adult sweep rowing teams, with the University of Chicago and Northwestern University crews, moved onto the Chicago River where they have operated and flourished ever since.

-During the first decade of the 21st Century LPBC’s competitive and recreational programs have continued to grow and expand as the club has also expanded to new locations on the river: Park 571 in Bridgeport and Lathrop in Roscoe Village.
+During the first decade of the 21st Century LPBC’s competitive and recreational programs have continued to grow and expand as the club has also expanded to Park 571 in Bridgeport on the river.